claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   * Impersonation
 * Compromise of devices
   * Access to contacts and data
+  * Access to accounts
   * Impersonation
   * Denial of access to device or networks, or destruction
 * Exposing of private information or media
 * Denial of access to contacts:
   * Device is the main mean of contact to family and friends